codebreaker003/UnixPasswordCracker/README.md

 Other fields are not required..

-For more information visit [This Site](http://www.yourownlinux.com/2015/08/etc-shadow-file-format-in-linux-explained.html).
+For more information about the shadow file visit [This Site](http://www.yourownlinux.com/2015/08/etc-shadow-file-format-in-linux-explained.html).